 Education Websites Are Under Federal Spotlight

-The Department of Education Office for Civil Rights has made digital accessibility a top enforcement priority.
-Schools, universities, and EdTech platforms must meet WCAG 2.2 AA or face federal consequences.
+The Department of Education Office for Civil Rights investigates digital accessibility complaints.
+Schools, universities, and EdTech platforms must meet WCAG 2.1 AA or face federal consequences.

 7.3M